 - Cloud Cuckoo Lander: Although how much of it is due to his Pep-Up addiction and how much of it is due to his natural personality is up for debate.
 Among other things, he claims he's "building a DC-10 out back."

-- Heel Realization: When he almost leaves Max to die.
+- Heel Realization: He starts realizing that he has a real problem when he almost leaves Max to die.

 - Keet: Due to his addiction to Pep-Ups, he's balls-to-the-wall hyperactive, amazed and enthusiastic about literally everything, even his own screwups.

 Another friend of Jammet's, a fast-talking mouse.
 Like Opie, Jammet is often quite mean to him.
 He ends up being eaten by the P. Cat not long after he's introduced, making Jammet regret his harsh treatment of Felix and swear revenge.

 - Butt-Monkey: Jammet can hardly tolerate his constant and annoying enthusiasm, and treats him like crap as a result.
 Despite this, Felix considers Jammet a close friend of his.

 - Dead Hat Shot: His hat was the only thing left after President Cat was through with him.